MaltoonYezi/EducationalWebsite/README.md

-# EducationalWebsite
+# Educational website
-Educational Website dedicated to probabilities theory and mathematical statistics, packaged with Open Server environment Made with PHP 7.3 and MySQL
+Educational website dedicated to probabilities theory and mathematical statistics, packaged with Open Server environment Made with PHP 7.3 and MySQL

 #Usage